 First, instead of the various unpersuasive suggestions that Velikovsky and others have made for how a cometary Venus could have emerged from Jupiter, we should consider the possible consequences of the immense gravitational field of Jupiter, which pulls toward it a stream of asteroids and comets, as with Shoemaker-Levy 9 in 1994.

 There are good reasons to think that the KGB arranged the murders of John F. Kennedy, Martin Luther King, and Robert F. Kennedy, as well as of other Americans.
 Note: “good reasons”, not definitive proof.
-Given the paucity of evidence, we might never obtain such proof.
-Rather, in each case, I will argue that We must consider the KGB the leading suspect.
-That is a useful perception, and it can guide further investigation that could result in the more definitive finding that It was all the KGB.
+In each case, I will argue that We must consider the KGB the leading suspect (except that the KGB and the Mafia collaborated on the JFK assassination).
+This perception can guide further investigation that can result in the more definitive finding that the KGB arranged these and related murders.

-First, I will explain how the KGB has emerged as the prime suspect in the JFK assassination.
+First, I will explain how the KGB and Mafia have emerged as the prime suspects in the JFK assassination.
 Not only was this the most important and best-known case.
-New evidence and interpretation point to the KGB and have implications for the other murders.
-Second, I will treat each of ten cases in summary fashion.
+New evidence and interpretation point to the KGB’s role in particular and have implications for the other murders.
+Second, I will treat each of ten KGB murders in summary fashion.
 Third, I will touch on factors that have hampered resolution of these cases for many decades.
 Fourth, comparing the cases, I will identify characteristics of the KGB’s art of deniable murder.
 Fifth, I will draw some conclusions.

 1. The KGB and JFK